Skip to Main Content

 1. Go to Scopus

-2. Search for the paper and select the paper
+2. Search and select an article title

-Hot and Highly cited papers
+Hot and highly cited papers

-undefinedHot Papers are papers published in the last two years that are receiving citations quickly after publication.
+Hot Papers are papers published in the last two years that are receiving citations quickly after publication.
 These papers have been cited enough times in the most recent bimonthly period to place them in the top 0.1% when compared to papers in the same field and added to the database in the same period.

 Highly Cited Papers are papers that perform in the top 1% based on the number of citations received when compared to other papers published in the same field in the same year.